 Gabor had been hidden as an 11-year-old by a Lutheran pastor in the hills of Buda in Budapest during WW II.
 In 1959, when the Soviets invaded Hungary, he and a friend traveled to the border and escaped through the woods to Austria.
 Eventually, his journey would take him to Manhattan; Texas; the Bayou; Palo Alto, California; and then permanently, back to Manhattan.
 His story is part of Remember Us: The Hungarian Hidden Children, a new documentary that was recently screened at The Anne Frank House in lower Manhattan.

-I always teased Gabor that Hollywood would buy his dramatic story for a couple of million bucks, and that I expected 20 percent.
+I always teased him that Hollywood would buy his dramatic story for a couple of million bucks, and that I deserved 20 percent.
 Following the Rutgers Magazine profile, I pitched his profile to Stanford Magazine, where Gabor had earned his master's and doctoral degrees.
 The idea was to focus on how his past informed his teaching, and that brought me into Manhattan for a second interview at his 14th Street apartment.
 There, I met his wife, Ann Fagan, a Naperville, Illinois native and also a historian who had once taught at Barnard.

-Shortly after the Stanford story published, Gabor was named Professor of the Year at Rutgers–Newark and he invited me and my wife, Sheryl, to the awards banquet.
+Shortly after the Stanford story published, Gabor was named Professor of the Year at Rutgers–Newark, and he invited me and my wife, Sheryl, to the awards banquet.
 Sheryl was instantly drawn to Gabor and Anne’s warmth and good humor and invited them to a Passover seder in our home.
 That was the beginning.